yojoots/libbitcoin-system-wiki/Credit-Expansion-Fallacy.md

 It should be clear that this so-called credit expansion is not simply the result of fractional banking as a free market force.
 It is the consequence of the state favoring debtors over savers.
 In a free market of banking, banks are simply investment funds.
 Investors on average obtain a market return on capital and suffer the risk of doing so.
 In state banking risk and therefore capital are rearranged according to political objectives.

-It is a common error to assume that the increase in monetary units constitutes credit expansion.
+It is a common error to assume that an increase in monetary units constitutes credit expansion.
 This is not the case.
 Credit expansion is a consequence of an increase in lending of capital, as opposed to its hoarding.
 Increased lending in a free market is a consequence of reduced time preference, and reduces the cost of capital.

 There is no way to prove that creation of a split or new coin changes time preference and as such it is an error of assumption that it reduces the cost of capital.
 The error is presumably a consequence of improperly relating reduced cost of capital to monetary inflation.